opentext-idol/idol-rich-media-tutorials/tutorials/showcase/speech-transcription/PART_I.md

 AudioChannels=1
 ```

-> For any changes you make in `mediaserver.cfg` to take effect you must restart IDOL Media Server.
+> NOTE: For any changes you make in `mediaserver.cfg` to take effect you must restart IDOL Media Server.

+#### GPU acceleration

+If you are lucky enough to have access to a supported NVIDIA graphics card, you can accelerate certain analytics (including new model speech to text), as well as video ingest and encoding.
+For details on support and setup, please refer to the [admin guide](https://www.microfocus.com/documentation/idol/IDOL_24_2/MediaServer_24.2_Documentation/Help/Content/Advanced/GPU.htm).

 #### Language packs